 Occasionally, we may ask for information about you from third parties.
 For example, we may use third party research companies to provide general information about you from publicly available data.

 Sensitive personal data

 Data protection law recognises that some categories of personal information are more sensitive, such as medical information, race, religious beliefs and political opinions.
 We do not usually collect this type of information about our customers unless there is a clear reason to do so.
 In some cases, we might collect observational data about our audiences when we are asked to do so by bodies such as the Scottish Government – in this example, we would not associate the information with any individual person.
 Any such information is only collected where necessary, is subject to enhanced security measures, used only for the purposes agreed, and erased when no longer necessary.
 Where we need to process any sensitive data that specifically relates to you as an individual, we will obtain your specific consent for this.

 Elgin Town Hall for the Community Ltd may process your data using one of three legal bases.

 Performance of a contract: When you make a purchase from us or donate, you are entering into a contract with us.
-We need to process and store your data to perform this contact.
+We need to process and store your data to perform this contract.
 For example, we may need to contact you by email or telephone in the case of a show cancellation or if there is a problem with your payment.